 Is there a time limit for making a misdiagnosed cancer claim?

-You have up to 3 years from the date you became aware of the late of misdiagnosis, to make a claim.
+You have up to three years from the date you became aware of the late of misdiagnosis, to make a claim.
 It is advisable to seek legal advice as soon as possible, whilst the information and circumstances around the misdiagnosis are fresh to mind.

 You are able to make a claim on a child’s behalf at any time after the misdiagnosis, before the child reaches the age of 18.
 After the child has turned 18 they have until they are 21 to make a claim themselves.

-If you would like to pursue a claim on behalf of a loved one who has sadly passed away, where the misdiagnosis has contributed towards their death, you can make a claim within 3 years of that date.
+If you would like to pursue a claim on behalf of a loved one who has sadly passed away, where the misdiagnosis has contributed towards their death, you can make a claim within three years of that date.